mindspore-ai/docs/docs/lite/docs/source_en/use/micro.md

     ```

     In the configuration file, `[micro_param]` in the first line indicates that the subsequent variable parameters belong to the micro configuration item `micro_param`.
 These parameters are used to control code generation.
 Table 1 describes the parameters.
-    In this example, we will generate inference code for Linux systems with the underlying architecture x86_64, so set `target=x86` to declare that the generated inference code will be used for Linux systems with the underlying architecture x86_64.
+    In this example, we will generate single model inference code for Linux systems with the underlying architecture x86_64, so set `target=x86` to declare that the generated inference code will be used for Linux systems with the underlying architecture x86_64.

 3. Prepare the model to generate inference code